Olive Garden’s Alfredo Sauce

 - Melt the butter in a large saucepan over medium heat.
 Add the garlic and cook for one minute.

-- Garnish with chopped parsley, and serve!
+- Garnish with parsley and serve!

 Notes